oskarhlm/GGisEZ/report/tutorial.md

 ### 3.3 Intersetion

-We can use the _Intersection_ tool to find the intersection between two polygon layers.
+We can use the _Intersect_ tool to find the intersection between two polygon layers.
 Find the intersection between the _dissolve_ and _voronoi_ layers by selecting the tool, checking the two layers, and pressing _Apply_.
 The result can look something like this:

 ![](img/intersect.png)